stig/www.brautaset.org/about.md

 layout: page
 ---

 I'm Stig Brautaset, a software person on the internet.
-This is my personal website, which is mostly [a blog](/articles.html).
 I am Norwegian but consider myself Brit*ish*, having lived in England most of my adult life.
 I moved to London for university in 2000.
-15 years later I've now moved to the English countryside, near the Scottish border.
+15 years later I've now moved to Berwick-upon-Tweed in the English countryside, near the Scottish border.

 I love playing with different languages.
 Over the years have toyed with C, Prolog, Perl, Objective-C, Java, Scala & Clojure.
 Employers have paid me to